Codecademy/docs/content/python/concepts/strings/terms/center/center.md

 ---
 Title: '.center()'
-Description: 'Returns a new string with added specified padding.
-It's default is whitespace.'
+Description: 'Returns a new string with the specified padding.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'
 Tags:
   - 'Methods'
+  - 'Strings'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-The **`.center()`** string method returns a new string that has been amended with added padding.
+The **`.center()`** string method returns a new string that has been amended with padding.
+The padding is allocated evenly to both sides of the string, depending on the overall length specified.
 The default padding is whitespace, but any character may be used, including numbers or symbols.

 ## Syntax